-If you want to subtract time in Excel, it helps if you understand the way that Excel stores times.
+If you want to subtract time in Excel, it helps to understand the way that Excel stores times.

-Times are actually stored as positive decimal values in Excel.
-It is only the formatting of an Excel cell that causes a numerical value to be displayed as a time, rather than a decimal.
+Times are stored as positive decimal values in Excel.
+It is only the formatting of an Excel cell that causes its contents to be displayed as a time, rather than a decimal.

-The table below shows examples of numerical values and the times that they represent in Excel.
+The table below shows examples of decimals and the times that they represent in Excel.

 If you have a cell containing a positive decimal value, this can be diplayed as a time, by formatting the cell with a time format.